 Wired And Wireless Connect

-The G703 Hero, like the G Pro, uses Logitech’s Lightspeed wireless connection for sub-1-millisecond latency.
+The Logitech G703 Hero, like Logitech G Pro wireless, uses Logitech’s Lightspeed wireless connection for sub-1-millisecond latency.
 This is the fastest wireless or wired mouse you will find.

 The wireless Logitech Hero sensor can be adjusted to up to 16,000 dots per inch and is much more sensitive than most people will ever use.
 This is the reason why the G703 Hero was named.